john389610/johlvinc/README.txt

 	first set up and initialize an array of  myLinkedList.
 Second add a myLinkedList of each dictionary word given according to first characters ASCII value into one of the array indexes.
 Third read individual words from given text file , remove non-word characters from the words, and force the words to all lower-case.
 Finally compare text file words to stored dictionary words with the same starting character in a loop, while keeping a tally number of comparisons, matches between words, and words without matches.

 Observations
 	This code mostly works as designed, however not all non-word characters are removed(fixed).
-The code also takes over a minute to run using ìoliver.txtî so it could be made more efficient(worse with fix).
+The code also takes over a minute to run using ‚Äúoliver.txt‚Äù so it could be made more efficient(worse with fix).

+#old
+#Output
+#Found: 803165
+#Not Found: 172401
+#Average comparisons for word found: 3525.20
+#Average comparisons for word not found: 7473.5
+#1minute 3 sec run time

 Output
-Found: 803165
+Found: 914045
-Not Found: 172401
+Not Found: 64546
-Average comparisons for word found: 3525.20
+Average comparisons for word found: 3554.06
-Average comparisons for word not found: 7473.5
+Average comparisons for word not found: 7426.77 total time: 1 minute 39 seconds

-1minute 3 sec run time